artisan-roaster-scope/artisan/_supporters/kaleido.md

 **Watch out!** The legacy settings do not apply for the `Pro`version.
 Please use the configuration file provided by the manufacturer for connecting those machines.
 {: .notice--primary}

+**Watch out!** The legacy settings of Artisan use a serial speed of 9600.
+Some of the newer legacy machines instead communicate at 57600 baud.
+Change the baudrate using menu `Config >> Port` to 57600 if needed.
+{: .notice--primary}